Experience Eriksberg

 On the animals’ terms!

 Go on safari at Eriksberg in south-east Sweden and see wild animals in their proper environment.
 Red deer, fallow deer, Père David’s deer, European bison, wild boar and moufflon freely roam around in this unique nature reserve in the archipelago.
 The tour goes through a fascinating rocky landscape of oak woodlands, dense hornbeam woodlands and knotty conifers.
 There is a rich bird life here, and one of the world’s largest stocks of the protected red water lily.
 Eriksberg was purchased in 1938 by the well known nature film maker and writer Bengt Berg.
 The area was fenced in as a result of his experiments with deer.
 The farm environment at Eriksberg is also unique.
 There are buildings here from five centuries.
 Among other facilities, they accommodate a hotel, restaurants, conference and exhibition space.
-Children’s Eriksberg is located at the farm.
 At over nine square kilometers, Eriksberg is today one of northern Europe’s largest protected areas for wild life.

 Opening hours in the game reserve 2024